MetaMask/core/docs/reviewing-release-prs.md

 - Changing a function or method to throw an error
 - Adding a required argument to a function or method
-- Adding a property to a TypeScript type
+- Adding a required property to a TypeScript type
 - Narrowing the type of a property in a TypeScript type
 - Narrowing the type of an argument in a function
 - Adding a parameter to a TypeScript type